🟣 Tokyo-do-must — Only-in-Tokyo experience.

-Take a stroll through Togoshi-Ginza Shopping Street, and stop by a small kamaboko shop or standing counter.
-The gentle steam and dashi aroma offer a taste of everyday Tokyo.
+Take a stroll through Togoshi-Ginza and stop by a local kamaboko shop for freshly simmered oden.
+From the classic dashi-soaked daikon to the unique "Oden Croquette," the gentle steam and savory aroma offer a true taste of everyday Tokyo.

 Introduction